Australia drops recognition of Jerusalem as Israel's capital | Politics

 But opposition leader Peter Dutton left the door open to the conservatives abandoning Morrison's policy.

-Only a handful of countries, including Kosovo and Guatemala, have joined the US in recognising Jerusalem as Israel's capital.
+Only a handful of countries, including Kosovo and Guatemala, have joined the U.S. in recognizing Jerusalem as Israel's capital.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)